-- (1) The Board shall put in place mechanisms (such as hotlines and emails) to aid easy reporting of unethical or illegal practices. - (2) The Audit Committee shall review the Whistleblowing mechanisms at least once every 12 (Twelve) months. - (3) The Board shall encourage the reporting of unethical and unlawful behaviour by employees in fulfilling its control and oversight responsibilities; approaches may include a developing code of ethics and whistleblowing policy. - (4) The Board shall encourage a confidential reporting process covering fraud and other risks. - (5) Reward or safety net for whistle blowers shall be instituted in the policy. - (6) The Board shall ensure that the whistle blowing policy protects whistle blowers. - (7) The policy shall provide sufficient latitude where the Chairman or CEO/MD can blow the whistle on the Board of Directors or the CEO.
-This can be done via petitions and is part of the responsibility of acting in the Licensee's best interest. - (8) An Ethics and Disciplinary Committee (EDC) comprising designated senior officers should be set up by the Licensee and charged with the responsibility of reviewing reported cases and initiating appropriate action. - (9) The EDC shall provide the Chairman of the Audit Committee with a summary of reported cases, cases investigated, the process of investigation and result of the investigation.
+- (1) The Board shall put in place mechanisms (such as hotlines and emails) to aid easy reporting of unethical or illegal practices. - (2) The Audit Committee shall review the Whistleblowing mechanisms at least once every 12 (Twelve) months. - (3) The Board shall encourage the reporting of unethical and unlawful behaviour by employees in fulfilling its control and oversight responsibilities; approaches may include a developing code of ethics and whistleblowing policy. - (4) The Board shall encourage a confidential reporting process covering fraud and other risks. - (5) Reward or safety net for whistleblowers shall be instituted in the policy. - (6) The Board shall ensure that the whistleblowing policy protects whistleblowers. - (7) The policy shall provide sufficient latitude where every member, including the Chairman and CEO/MD, can blow the whistle on the Board of Directors or the CEO.
+This can be done via petitions and is part of the responsibility of acting in the Licensee's best interest. - (8) An Ethics and Disciplinary Committee (EDC) comprising designated senior officers should be set up by the Licensee and charged with the responsibility of reviewing reported cases and initiating appropriate action. - (9) The EDC shall provide the Audit Committee or relevant committee with a summary of reported cases, cases investigated, the process of investigation and result of the investigation.